The Benefits of Play for Adults

-Here are a couple of quotes which, for PACT Creative, sum up why we should all be brining elements of play into our daily lives:
+Here are a couple of quotes that sum up why we should all be brining elements of play into our daily lives:

 “…There is a kind of magic in play.
 What might seem like a frivolous or even childish pursuit is ultimately beneficial.
 It’s paradoxical that a little bit of “nonproductive” activity can make one enormously more productive and invigorated in other aspects of life.”Dr Stuart M. Brown Jr. Founder, National Institute of Play